Current URA Rates · FY 2026/27

 Uganda's tax system is administered by the Uganda Revenue Authority (URA).
 Every employee in Uganda is subject to three main deductions from their salary: Pay As You Earn (PAYE) income tax, National Social Security Fund (NSSF) contributions, and Local Service Tax (LST).
 Together, these determine the difference between your gross salary and what you actually take home each month.

-The following tax bands apply to monthly taxable income for resident individuals in Uganda for the 2025 tax year:
+The following tax bands apply to monthly taxable income for resident individuals in Uganda:

 How Your Salary Is Taxed